SarveshKale62/phv-metrics-1/README.md

 Follow the steps below to set up and run the application on your local machine.

+The frontend application is in phvdashboard folder and the backend application is in Server folder.

 ### Backend Setup

 1. Clone the repository: